-The following information concerning the Company's equity compensation plans is as of the end of the fiscal year ended June 30, 2016:
+The following information concerning the Company's equity compensation plans is as of the end of the fiscal year ended June 30, 2017:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of options, warrants and rights Number of securities available for future issuance under equity compensation plans (excluding securities reflected in column (a))
+Plan category Number of securities to be Weighted-average Number of securities

+issued upon exercise of exercise available for future

+outstanding options, price of options, warrants issuance under equity

+warrants and rights and rights compensation plans

+(excluding securities

+reflected in column (a))

 (a) (b) (c)

+(a) (0) (c)

-Equity compensation plans
+Equity compensation plans approved by

-approved by security holders N/A N/A N/A
+security holders N/A N/A N/A

-Equity compensation plans not
+Equity compensation plans not approved by

-approved by security holders 1,100,000 \$0.37 50,000
+security holders 150,000 \$0.25 Nil

-Total 1,100,000 \$0.37 50,000
+Total 150,000 \$0.25 Nil

-As of June 30, 2016, Integral has no Employee Benefit and Consulting Services Compensation Plans (the "Plans") in effect.
+As of June 30, 2017, Integral has no Employee Benefit and Consulting Services Compensation Plans (the "Plans") in effect.
 The Company is reviewing several alternatives to replace its 2001, 2003, and 2009 Stock Option Plans with a new omnibus stock option plan (the "New Plan").
 In certain cases, we have made contractual commitments to provide shares or stock option grants in anticipation of putting in place the New Plan.
 The New Plan will allow us to attract and retain key employees or service providers as we continue to develop our business.
 We will obtain the necessary approvals based on the attributes of the plan.
-We anticipate that this New Plan will be implemented prior to June 30, 2017.
+We anticipate that this New Plan will be implemented prior to June 30, 2019.

 In January 2001, the Company adopted the Integral Technologies, Inc. 2001 Stock Plan (the "2001 Plan"), a non-qualified stock option plan under which the Company may issue up to 2,500,000 stock options and bonuses of common stock of the Company to provide incentives to officers, directors, key employees and other persons who contribute to the success of the Company.
 This plan was amended during December 2001 to increase the number of common stock options that may be granted from 2,500,000 to 3,500,000 stock options.
-As of June 30, 2016 and 2015, there were no common stock options available under this plan.
+As of June 30, 2017, and 2016, there were no common stock options available under this plan.

 In April 2003, the Company adopted the Integral Technologies, Inc. 2003 Stock Plan (the "2003 Plan"), a non-qualified stock option plan under which the Company may issue up to 1,500,000 stock options.
-As of June 30, 2016 and 2015, there were no common stock options available under this plan.
+As of June 30, 2017, and 2016, there were no common stock options available under this plan.

 During the fiscal year ended June 30, 2010, the Company adopted the Integral Technologies, Inc. 2009 Stock Plan (the "2009 Plan"), a non-qualified stock option plan under which the Company may issue up to 4,000,000 common stock options.
-As of June 30, 2016 and 2015, there were no common stock options available under this plan.
+As of June 30, 2017, and 2016, there were no common stock options available under this plan.